-We will obtain written notification from any agency or third-party organisation that it has carried out the necessary safer recruitment checks that we would otherwise perform.
 We will also check that the person presenting themselves for work is the same person on whom the checks have been made.
 The person will also be expected to produce their current DBS certificate and a form of identification.

 Contractors